akuklev/akuklev/what-are-types.md

 * * pointers annotated by the type of variable they point to (`Pointer<T>` in C++-esque notation);
 * its type system was extensible: it supported user-defined types for typed records (also known as structures).

 Type systems of most modern mainstream languages have not gone far beyond Algol W. The only essential development is more advanced extensibility.
 Modern languages typically allow user-defined domain-specific data types (say, `Date` or `Color`) and type formers.
-The latter are typically used to provide custom data structures like `List<SomeType>`, `BinaryTree<SomeType>`, `Collection<SomeType>` and `Map<KeyType, ValueType>`.
+The latter are typically used to provide custom data structures like `List<ItemType>`, `BinaryTree<ItemType>`, `Collection<ItemType>` and `Map<KeyType, ValueType>`.

 § Digression I: What's wrong with C-style type systems?